 To adjust for disc wear, or reset after disc replacement, turn gear (left hand) down firmly against linings.
-Then assemble the reverse lever so the gap (see Figure 6-1a) is between 1/8" and 3/16".
+Then assemble the reverse lever so the gap (see Figure 6-1a) is between 1/8" and 3/8" If adjustment arrows are provided, the reverse lever face should be between the arrows.